open-contracting/cove-ocds/docs/how-to-add-kfi.rst

 Before you start
 ----------------

 These instructions assume that you are familiar with OCDS, Django and Python development.
 The index page of these documents give instructions on how to set up and run the Data Review Tool locally, for development purposes.
 These instructions also assume that you're working on improvements to the live OCDS Data Review Tool, but they're equally relevant if you're modifying the DRT for a particular local use case.
-If you're contributing to the live DRT but aren't part of a team doing so for OCP, please contact the OCDS Helpdesk to let us know what you're working on, so that we can help make sure that your work is relevant.
+If you're contributing to the live DRT but aren't part of a team doing so for OCP, please contact the Data Support Team to let us know what you're working on, so that we can help make sure that your work is relevant.

 Because adding to KFI requires changes in both lib-cove-ocds and cove-ocds, you might find it helpful to install lib-cove-ocds using ``pip``'s ``-e`` option, which will ensure that changes that you make to your lib-cove-ocds installation are immediately available in your cove-ocds installation.
 To do this, simply run ``pip install -e /path/to/lib-cove-ocds`` after installing the normal development requirements.